NickSweet1/E-commerce-Back-End-ORM/README.md

   No installations needed if running through web browser.
 If using vs code or similar, please use npm i to install all of the needed libraries.

   ## Usage<a name="usage"></a>
-  To use, please visit the heroku link and enter different html links to see each list.
-You can also put data in to what it become added to or removed from the data base.
+  To use, please reference this [instructional video](https://drive.google.com/file/d/1c8e9gAPTgNxNwsqJd8lz8eP8aDP9iQ9g/view) View, add, update, and delete information as you please!

   ## Tests<a name="tests"></a>
   No testing has been implemented.